19 de septiembre de 2020

 Tomato sauce

-The main ingredient can be stuffed with whatever you like (could be, cod with raisins, mussels with squid, chicken… scallops, etc.)
+The main ingredient can be stuffed with whatever you like (could be, cod with raisins, mussels with squid, chicken, sardines… scallops, etc.)

 1-To begin with the pie, I start with the filling because I use the frying oil to work the dough.
 I put olive oil enough (150ml) to heat and I add the bay leaf.
 Once it is hot I shred the onions; this means cuts in fine slices so-called “julienne strips” and put it into the fry pan.
 I do the same with the garlic.
 I leave to simmer the onions for ten minutes and after those ten minutes I add the pepper.
 I let to simmer the filling five minutes.